Abu Mahmood: Senior national team

 Following a two-year break from international competition, Mahmood returned to the national team in 2024.
 He was a member of the squad at the 2024 FIH Olympic Qualifiers in Muscat, where Pakistan narrowly missed Olympic qualification.
 He won a silver medal at the Sultan Azlan Shah in Ipoh, and represented the national team at the FIH Nations Cup in Gniezno.
-He will also compete at the upcoming Asian Champions Trophy in Hulunbuir.
+He also competed at the Asian Champions Trophy in Hulunbuir.
+He has been selected for the 2025–26 Men's FIH Pro League, the team's first season of the league.